ovro-lwa/EveryBeam/README.md

 make install
 ```

+A `Dockerfile` to compile a working version of DPPP and LOFARBeam is included in the `test` directory.

 ## Use with DPPP

 To use with DPPP, the streaming visibility framework used for LOFAR, currently the branch `oskar` from that repository is required.